 Lead the Change – Be the Change

 By empowering and equipping leaders with strong tools to think, learn and act we can transform the sport movement.
-New Leaders need a platform to exchange ideas and practise their skills.
+New Leaders need a platform to exchange ideas and practice their skills.
 They need people around to get inspired and inspire in return.
 New Leaders need tools to act.
 Action creates change.

 Topics of strategic leadership, communications, public speaking, lobbying and conflict management will be viewed through the lenses of equality, sustainability, human rights and ethics.
-In addition, contend is designed to implement the IOC Gender Equality Recommendations into action.
+In addition, content is designed to implement the IOC Gender Equality Recommendations into action.

 Mentoring Champions will share their wisdom with the generation of New Leaders, and together shape the future of sport.
 We all have a role to play.